vijay8i/this-and-that/01-build-systems/notes/02-gn-and-ninja.md

 It works but didn't feel _DRY_ enough.
 In _gn_ you can declare and initialize variables outside a block, and use them inside a block.
-So instead of adding _//build:bleeding-edge_ to all target types, we can do this:
+So instead of adding _//build:bleeding-edge_ to all target types in each block, we can do this:

 ```lua
 shared_binary_target_configs = [